-Learning to deal with the physical and emotional challenges takes time, but by learning to manage your COPD you can enhance the quality of your life.
-Here are a few tips and tools that can help you manage your COPD and find the necessary support.
+Learning to deal with physical and emotional challenges takes time, but by learning to manage your COPD, you can enhance the quality of your life.
+Here are a few tips and tools to help you manage your COPD and find the necessary support.

-Managing Your COPD
+Managing Your Copd

-Be Aware — Anxiety and depression are common among those with COPD.
+- Be Aware — Anxiety and depression are common among those with COPD.
 If you are already at risk of these or start to experience anxiety or depression, talk to your doctor immediately.
-Doing so will not only help increase your mood but will help you stick with your COPD Management Plan.
+Doing so will not only help increase your mood but will help you stick with your COPD management plan.

-Keep Communication Open — Talk to your doctor, talk to your family and friends, or connect with others living with COPD.
+- Keep Communication Open — Talk to your doctor, talk to your family and friends, or connect with others living with COPD.
 You are not in this alone and should let others help carry your load.
 Your doctor can help you find support groups or a counselor.

 If you have any questions or concerns about living with COPD, be sure to contact your health care provider today.
 If your doctor suggests at-home oxygen treatments, you may qualify for an oxygen concentrator.
 At O2 Assist, oxygen concentrators are all we do!
 Shop online to learn more about your options and our excellent customer service.
 If you would like to speak with someone, do not hesitate to reach out!
 We’ll be happy to serve you.